-20. Not have that dream where I’m lecturing with no clothes on (hopefully).
+20. Not have that dream where I’m lecturing with no clothes on.

-24. Listen to Oprah and embrace my hair in its au naturale state (in other words, not torture it with hot tools and sticky products).
+24. Embrace my hair in its natural state.
+(In other words, don’t torture it with hot tools and sticky products.)

-25. Spend not one single minute in rush hour traffic.
+25. Spend zero minutes in rush hour traffic.